sefatalam/ScreenSage/README.md

 # ScreenSage

-Using data set from https://datasets.imdbws.com/
+Recommendation system in scala and spark using data set from https://datasets.imdbws.com/